-David Moyes says world class players, like Wayne Rooney, are vital for a team to win the Champions League.
+David Moyes says world-class players, like Wayne Rooney, are vital for a team to win the Champions League.

 “I loved the Swansea game, enjoyed Saturday and Tuesday,” continued Ferguson.
-“I enjoyed the Swansea game, United were terrific, but the Liverpool game was agony.
+“I enjoyed the Swansea game, United was terrific, but the Liverpool game was agony.
 I spoke to David about this after the Liverpool game.

 “We’ve gone there over the years, 20-odd times, and played worse than that and won games, and I can’t believe the criticism of United in that game.